External Detachment: Finding Your Path to Inner Freedom

 Building an Inner Fortress: Finding Stability in a Dynamic World

 We need to cultivate an inner core, a sanctuary within us that remains largely unfazed by either external storm, nor sunshine.
-Doing so can rid us of many unnecesary agonies, caused by unnecessary dependencies.
-The higher our expections are from others, the likelier that we suffer.
+Doing so can rid us of many unnecessary agonies, caused by unnecessary dependencies.
+The higher our expectations are from others, the likelier that we suffer.
 Actively creating this mental barrier between our mentality and the external detachment world, is key in maintaining our high spirits, and eliminating the likelihood of things and beings to be seen as bothersome.

 This inner strength is not necessarily about emotional numbness or apathy, but rather about being grounded in reality.
 It allows us to weather life's dynamic occurrences with resilience and grace, finding mental calmness even in the face of challenges.
 The cultivation of an inner core can also help in professional settings (such as the one I'm in when working on Philosocom), where the "tochen" is the content, and the "kli" is us and our mentality.